Prince of Wales Island - Kasaan

 Tlingit and Haida Regional Housing Authority, the Kasaan Community, Southeast Island School District and the City of Kasaan are all partnering to build a duplex to expand affordable housing options in Kasaan.
 Additionally, the community is crafting affordable housing solutions with a goal to encourage teachers to live in Kasaan while teaching at the local school.

 Raven Steals the Light Bulb– Art by James Crawford By Clay Good for Renewable Energy Alaska Project and Sustainable Southeast Project It’s foggy and raining in Klawock when folks start trickling in on flights from around the state.
-When it comes to planning for a more...read more
+When it...read more

 Written by Peter Forbes Imagine a long-distance runner, without a watch, crossing mountain ranges, passing through villages, people occasionally cheering them along, but mostly alone confronting obstacles on the ground and in their mind, always running toward an...read more